OpenAgenda/verror/README.md

 These errors are aliased by their http code, such as `VError[400] === VError.BadRequest`.

-All http errors have a default `options.decorate` with the following values, which are overridable:
+All http errors have a default `options.meta` with the following values, which are overridable:

 - `code` - The HTTP status code
 - `className` - A CSS compatible name of the error type. (e.g. "bad-request" , etc.)